-Our Fund-a-Foot campaign is underway!
-Registered parishioners should have received their mailing by this time.
-These funds will help us cover the gap between what will be covered by insurance and what we can do to improve our Church building.
-You can also donate right here and how by using our Paypal store below.
+Our Fund-a-Foot campaign is underway.
+These funds help cover the gap between what is covered by insurance and what we can do to improve our church building.
+You can donate right here and now by using our Paypal store below.

 “Sing to the Lord a new song; sing to the Lord, all you lands.”
 This first line of Psalm 96 from today’s Responsorial Psalm, echoes my thoughts from our choir.
 We have been singing at the 10:30 mass on Sundays and we hear wonderful sounds coming from the congregation!
 Your singing has certainly improved.
 Wouldn’t some of you men and women (especially men who can sing low (bass) and women who like to harmonize (alto) consider joining the choir!
 A choir is used to enhance the beauty of our congregational singing, NOT to replace it.
 Please consider joining us.
 Rehearsals are on Tuesday at 7 p.m.
 Hope to see some of you there.